 Rate Lock Advisory

-Monday’s bond market has opened in negative territory despite little in terms of newsworthy headlines.
-Stocks are showing early gains with the Dow up 106 points and the Nasdaq up 99 points.
-The bond market is currently down 7/32 (4.16%), but small gains late Friday should keep this morning’s mortgage rates close to Friday’s early pricing.
+Thursday’s bond market has opened in negative territory following a batch of economic news that gave mostly neutral or negative results.
+Stocks are likely also contributing to this morning’s pressure in bonds with the Dow up 232 points and the Nasdaq up 128 points.
+The bond market is currently down 6/32 (4.26%), but gains late yesterday should keep this morning’s mortgage rates modestly lower than Wednesday’s early pricing.
+If you saw an intraday improvement yesterday, you likely will see an increase this morning.

 Bonds